Associate Professor, School of Arts, Renmin University of China

 Tang received his Doctor of Design in Architecture from Harvard University and his Master Degrees in art history/comparative literature from the University of Chicago and Peking University.

-Persons with a disability who believe they need assistance are requested to contact email@example.com in advance.
+Persons with disability who may need assistance, please contact Tingting Xu email@example.com.